 Breast implant associated - anaplastic large cell lymphoma

-The exact etiology remains unclear, however it is widely thought to be multifactorial in nature, due to a combination of chronic inflammation, implant texture and a subclinical infective pathology related to formation of a biofilm.
-The end result is thought to be the malignant transformation of T-cells which become anaplastic lymphoma kinase negative and CD30 positive.
+The exact etiology remains unclear, however, it is widely thought to be multifactorial in nature, due to a combination of chronic inflammation, implant texture and a subclinical infective pathology related to the formation of a biofilm.
+The end result is thought to be the malignant transformation of T-cells, which become anaplastic lymphoma kinase (ALK) negative and CD30 positive.

 Sonography typically demonstrates a fluid collection between the breast implant and the capsule; septa are often seen.
 Ultrasound is reported to have a sensitivity of 84% and specificity of 75% for detecting effusions and a sensitivity of 46% and specificity of 100% for detecting a BIA-ALCL mass 3.

 BIA-ALCL related effusions and masses may be appreciated on MRI.
 Capsular enhancement has also been reported in a small number of cases as has evidence of implant rupture ref.

 Lesions typically demonstrate 18F-fluorodeoxyglucose avidity on positron emission tomography.
 The modality may be used to assess for systemic disease.

 Treatment and prognosis